ayanoyamamoto0/assignments_2021-2022/data_analytics/README.md

 * Evaluation methods used
   * k-fold cross validation with k = 5
   * Plot confusion matrix
-  * Average class accuracy based on harmonic means
+  * Average class accuracy based on harmonic means since we have an imbalanced dataset
   * Plot ROC curves for visual comparison
 * In an attempt to correct the data imbalance, 4 methods were used
   * Cost sensitive learning where setting `class_weight = 'balanced'` was available